bukhsh/oats/docs/installation.rst

 Local installation of solvers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Installation of a local solver is recommended for using OATS.
-This is not only computationally efficient, but also allow greater control for specifying options to the solver.
-The following table provides a number of open-source and free academic license solvers that can be used with OATS.
+This is not only computationally efficient but also allow greater control for specifying options to the solver.
+The following table provides several open-source and free academic license solvers that can be used with OATS.

 +---------------+----------------------+-----------------------+-------------+
 | Solver name   | Capability           | License               | Reference   |